 Sawyer also has volunteered on the Northwood Fire Company since 2015.

 Amy Wilhelm lives on an acreage south of Joice, where she and her husband Tom have lived for the past 20 years.
 The have 3 children.

 Amy is a Learner Assistant at the Lake Mills Community School.
 Her other organizations that she has served on are the Empowerment Board as a parent representative, and is a past President of the Hanson Family Life Center board.
 Currently she is on the board at Bethany Lutheran church in Joice.
 Amy also volunteers her time to other parents with children with disabilities especially autism.

-Roger is a life long resident of Worth County.
-After 36 years of employment with Worth County, he has been retired for 14 years.
+Roger is a lifelong resident of Worth County.
+After 36 years of employment with Worth County, he has been retired for several years.
 Roger is a Charter Board Member of the WCDA.
-Roger and his wife reside in Northwood.
+Roger resides in Northwood.